ks927/weekly-goals/README.md

     []Friday

-[]Work on Read Me's of projects
+[]Customize site more/Fill out more of portfolio

-[]Do something with Wordpress (personal site, blog, random site)
+[]Attend another meetup

-[]Complete Project: Let's Get Building on TOP
+[]Complete Project: Basic Routes, Views, and Controllers on TOP

 []Spend more time on TOP and less time on other things daily